 Delighted to have been able to help.
 So the main ice cave season in Iceland is in winter, from around November through to March.
 This is when those really blue ice caves are accessible, and this is when most ice cave tours run.

-However, there are a couple of ice caves you can visit in winter, including Katla ice cave (see this tour for example) and the man-made cave on the glacier here.
+However, there are a couple of ice caves you can visit in winter, including Katla ice cave (see this tour for example) and this combination glacier hike and ice cave tour.

 So yes, it is possible 🙂